FICCI-IIFA Global Business Forum 2014

 built their businesses from small, home-based ventures and grew them into internationally

-University of South Florida College of Business Dean Moez Limayem, (left), moderated a panel discussion on higher education that included internationally respected leaders such as Vinod Bhat pro-vice chancellor of Manipal University in India, Renu Khator, president of the University of Houston, Judy Genshaft, president of the University of South Florida, and T. Muralidharan, chairman of TMI Group.
+University of South Florida Muma College of Business Dean Moez Limayem, (left), moderated a panel discussion on higher education that included internationally respected leaders such as Vinod Bhat pro-vice chancellor of Manipal University in India, Renu Khator, president of the University of Houston, Judy Genshaft, president of the University of South Florida, and T. Muralidharan, chairman of TMI Group.

 National Basketball Association AVP John Paul Basile, left, looks on as Major League Baseball player Rinku Singh, from the Pittsburgh Pirates, talks about what it was like to leave India to come play baseball in America.
 The subject of an upcoming movie, "Million Dollar Arm," Rinku was part of a panel discussing business and sports, moderated by University of South Florida Sport MBA Program Director Bill Sutton, right.

 The closing session of the FICCI-IIFA Global Business Forum was titled "Girl Rising,"